 World Cup 2022 | Sling 50% off first month (opens in new tab)

-Catch all the games live from Qatar, and much more, with this sporting offer.
+Catch the World Cup final live from Qatar, and much more, with this sporting offer.
 You can get half off your your first month with this discount.
 It's $40 a month after but there's no contract so you can cancel anytime.

 World Cup 2022 | FuboTV 7-day free trial (opens in new tab)